carpentriesoffline/offlinedatasci/paper.md

-installers are available for different architectures (e.g., M1/M2 macs and Intel-based macs) we download all available installers to support the widest range of possible user architectures (1.36 GB total as of 08/15/23).
+installers are available for different architectures (e.g., M1/M2 macs and Intel-based macs) we download all available installers to support the widest range of possible user architectures (1.36 GB total as of 2023-08-15).
 By leveraging Python\'s capabilities to parse web pages and extract version information, we eliminate the need for manual checks for updates and facilitate instructors, researchers, and data scientists having the latest software readily available for future use.
-To avoid unnecessary downloads in Internet limited environments the update mechanism checks if the most recent version of the required components is already available locally (based on the names of the installers which include the version number) and if the local version is up-to-date it is not redownloaded.
+To avoid unnecessary downloads in Internet limited environments the update mechanism checks if the most recent version of the required components is already available locally (based on the filenames of the installers which include the version number) and if the local version is up-to-date it is not redownloaded.
 This approach avoids unnecessary data use while ensuring that the latest version of the software is available.